• Menu

 Why does this matter?

 Honestly, it doesn’t.
 We don’t chart when each one happens.
-Like I said above — it is just a roadmap for you to know what to expect.
-In the hospital you might hear your nurse say “she’s in active labor” and that’s about as close as we get into these stages.
+Like I said above — it is just a roadmap for you to know what to expect (which can be REALLY helpful for first-time moms).
+In the hospital you might hear someone on your health care team say “she’s in active labor” and that’s about as close as we get into these stages.
 We know the roadmap because we’ve seen it thousands of time.
 This just helps you know how labor will likely progress.

 1 – Latent Stage of Labor

-The latent stage of labor is most often the longest and most confusing part of labor.
+The latent stage of labor (the first stage of labor) is most often the longest and most confusing part of labor.
 Families aren’t sure when they progress to the next phase of labor, and should head into the hosptial.

-BTW, I give all of my best tips in my online class about when to head into the hospital.
+BTW, I give all of my best tips in The Online Prenatal Class for Couples about when to head into the hospital.

 In most cases with a healthy mom and baby, moms can stay at home during this phase and enjoy the comforts and autonomy therein.